 - 55 gallons of gasoline = 343.75 lbs

 - Plus the contents of the 24.5 gallon sewage and grey water tanks

 - Gas RVs get worse mileage than Diesel RVs (Cruise America only offers gas RVs).

 - The Ford V8 and V10 chassis are designed to pull a lot of weight, with little concern for efficiency.

 Ultimately, we spent around $1,100 on gas alone.
 Your mileage will, of course, vary.

 Cruise America offers two provisioning kits that include things like kitchen supplies and sheets and towels.
 Since we were able to pack our RV at home we didn’t use these, but they could be useful if you have to fly somewhere to pick up your RV.

 Finally, there are campground fees.
 These vary quite a bit from place to place.
-We paid as little as $10 and as much as $55, depending on location, whether it was a federal/state or private campground, and whether we chose full or partial hookups.
+We paid as little as $10 and as much as $55.
+Price is a factor of location, whether it’s a federal, state, or private campground, and the type of hookup, full or partial.
 A full hookup would include Electricity, City Water, and Sewage.

-We dumped our black tank (sewage) and grey water tank (from the sinks and shower) every 2-3 days and I’m sure we could have gone longer than that, but we were also trying to shed weight whenever possible.
+We dumped our black tank (sewage) and grey water tank (sinks and shower) every 2-3 days.
+I’m sure we could have gone longer than that, but we were trying to shed weight whenever possible.

-With that in mind, we could have saved a bit by choosing more campsites without sewer hookups, since most campgrounds have a dump station at the entrance/exit.
-But it’s really nice to have electricity and city water hookups, especially if you want to take a shower.
+With that in mind, we could have saved a bit by choosing more campsites without sewer hookups.
+That’s because most campgrounds have a dump station at the entrance/exit.
+However, it’s really nice to have electricity and city water hookups, especially if you want to take a shower.